MIT-LCP/mimic-code/mimic-iv-ed/buildmimic/postgres/README.md

 ```

 This is normal.
 By default, the script attempts to delete tables before rebuilding them.
 If it cannot find the table to delete, it outputs a notice letting the user know.

-## Older versions of PostgreSQL

-If you have an older version of PostgreSQL, then it is still possible to load MIMIC, but modifications to the scripts are required.
-In particular, the scripts use declarative partitioning for larger tables to speed up queries.
-To read more about [declarative partitioning, see the PostgreSQL documentation](https://www.postgresql.org/docs/10/static/ddl-partitioning.html#DDL-PARTITIONING-DECLARATIVE).
-You can remove declarative partitionining by modifying the create script, and removing it for each affected table.
-For example, chartevents in the `mimic_icu` schema uses declarative partitioning, and thus the create.sql script creates many partitions for chartevents: chartevents_01, chartevents_02, ..., etc. Replacing these with a single create statement for chartevents will make the script compatible for older versions of PostgreSQL.

 ### Other